Karthik-EM/Intelligent-Wildlife-Monitoring-System/README.md

 * **Python 3.10.11:** [Download Python](https://www.python.org/downloads/) (Make sure to check "Add Python to PATH" during installation).
 * **NVIDIA GPU Drivers:** Required for hardware acceleration.
 * **Eclipse Mosquitto:** [Download Mosquitto for Windows](https://mosquitto.org/download/).
 This is the MQTT broker that allows your ESP32 to talk to the Python server.
 Install it and ensure the "Mosquitto Broker" service is running in Windows Services.
 ---
+*(Note: You must add  "listener 1883 0.0.0.0" "allow_anonymous true" at the end of mosquitto.conf file).*

 ## 2. Project Setup